Living in Durham, NC

 With so many universities in the area, there is almost always a game being played in all seasons.

-The Tobacco company quickly became a hit and the Federal Government had to step in to break up the monopoly the city of Durham had created on the smoking and tobacco industry.
+The Tobacco company quickly became a hit and the Federal Government had to step in to break up a monopoly the city of Durham had created on the smoking and tobacco industry.

 The Duke's, owners of the Duke and Sons Tobacco company, quickly turned their focus to energy (Duke Energy) and started making far more money than they did with tobacco.
 In 1924, John Duke honored his Father with a philanthropic foundation to support Trinity College, and it became Duke University.